 Please give details of any other experience/information which you consider to be relevant to your application and a statement explaining why you feel qualified to study for the degree and how you expect to benefit from it.

-This part of a form is very important and you must use it to show why you are a suitable candidate for the course.
+Use this section to demonstrate why you are a suitable candidate for the course.
 Make sure that you pay close attention to what you are asked to cover in the section.
 The structure for your personal statement will be determined by what you are asked to include.
 Divide your text into paragraphs to make it easier to read and check that it flows logically.
 It can be effective to use sub headings to highlight the different components of the statement.

 What to include in your statement

-It is likely that the following information will be relevant for you to include:
+It is likely that it will be relevant for you to include:

 Your reasons for wanting to do the course